JVOsteen/JVOsteen.github.io/index.md

 * I've got tons of family in Mexico and have spent many summers in the beautiful country.
 * I participated in congressional debate in high school.
 * My favorite movie is Interstellar by my favorite director Christopher Nolan.
+* I strongly dislike all candy unless it is chocolate (e.g. Reese's, KitKats, etc).
 * As a Seattleite, I can proudly say I am a coffee addict.